Want to improve ICU patient care, but don’t know where to start?

 Patient awake and walking in the ICU

+Kali is leading ICU teams to become Awake and Walking ICUs through true mastery of the ABCDEF Bundle.
 I endorse her mission and look forward to the standardization of this evidence-based approach in ICUs all over the world.

-Dr. Wes Ely, author of Every Deep Drawn Breath, leading founder of the ABCDEF bundle and ICU CAM delirium screening tool, and Professor of Medicine in the Division of Allergy, Pulmonary, and Critical Care Medicine at Vanderbilt University Medical Center.
+– Dr. Wes Ely, author of Every Deep Drawn Breath, leading founder of the ABCDEF Bundle and ICU CAM delirium screening tool, and Professor of Medicine in the Division of Allergy, Pulmonary, and Critical Care Medicine at Vanderbilt University Medical Center

 Consulting Services